ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 flexibility is useful to conserve bandwidth on data links but also allow maximum update rate for high-speed links such as an on-board companion computer.

-Ardupilot's SITL includes the simulation of ADS-B enabled aircraft.
+ArduPilot's SITL includes the simulation of ADS-B enabled aircraft.
 To enable this you must have pymavlink v1.1.70 or greater.
 If you have an older version, use: